jericksen/Module_Two_Final_Project/README.md

 For: Northwind

 ### Background:
-Northwind is looking to gain critical insights provided by the data housed within their database.
-They are looking to make strategic moves based on insights gleaned from their data.
-As a small company, reserouces are limited.
-Thus, they have contracted with JE Consulting to analyze their data and perform a number of statistical tests answering key questions posed by management.
+>Northwind is a small company looking to gain critical insights provided by the data housed within their data warehouse.
+Northwind is looking to make strategic moves based on insights gleaned from the data.
+As a small company, their reserouces are limited, thus, Northwind has contracted with JE Consulting to analyze the data and perform a number of statistical tests answering key questions posed by management.

 ### Objective:
-The objective for JE Consulting is to extract the necessary data from their SQL database and perform four statistical tests that determine with confidence whether or not previous, non-data driven assumptions about their operations, are indeed correct.
+>The objective for JE Consulting is to extract the necessary data from their SQL based database and perform four statistical tests that determine with confidence whether or not previous, non-data driven assumptions about their operations, are indeed correct.

-The results of these tests will be used by the management team to assess future strategies for expanding their operations as well as improving overall operational efficiency.
-These tests will direct future company resources towards yielding the highest return on capital.
-The conclusions of the tests run and the implications for Northwind will be summarized in the 'Conclusions' portion of the notebook.
+>The results of these tests will be used by the management team to assess future strategies for improving revenue growth and improving overall operational efficiency.
+These tests will direct  company resources towards yielding the highest return on companies capital.
+The conclusions of these tests, and the implications for Northwind, will be summarized in the 'Conclusions' portion of the notebook.

-Last, JE Consulting was asked to provide recommendations for further work as they continue to seek out topics for further statistical analysis.
-We'll provide these recommendations in the 'Future Work' portion of the notebook.
+>Last, JE Consulting was asked to provide recommendations for further work as they continue to seek areas for further statistical analysis.
+JE Consulting will provide these recommendations in the 'Future Work' portion of the notebook.

 ### Hypothesis Testing:
 #### Hypothesis Test #1: